Dairy Farm Nature Park: Education

-Dairy Farm Nature Park is home to the Wallace Education Centre, dedicated to Alfred Russel Wallace, the renowned British Naturalist whom conducted observations in the park during his explorations in the 19th Century.
-It was also at this location that Wallace was able to collect over 700 species of beetles both at Dairy Farm and Bukit Timah areas.
+Dairy Farm Nature Park is home to the Wallace Education Centre, dedicated to Alfred Russel Wallace, the renowned British naturalist who conducted observations in the area that is now the park during his explorations in the 19th century.
+In 1854, Wallace stayed for several weeks at the foothills of Bukit Timah Hill, where he spent time collecting and observing the local flora and fauna.
+To get closer to the remaining primary forests, he stayed with a French Roman Catholic missionary at St. Joseph's in the Bukit Timah district.
+Wallace collected over 700 species of beetles both at Dairy Farm and in the wider Bukit Timah area.
 Minister Desmond Lee expressed appreciation for Wallace's contributions during his speech at the reopening of the Wallace Education Centre in 2020.
-He highlighted that the centre serves as a permanent exhibition dedicated to showcasing the discoveries of the renowned naturalist Alfred Russel Wallace.
-Lee emphasized that Wallace's works has significantly influenced Singapore's biodiversity conservations efforts.
-Therefore, Wallace's effort is appreciated and seen through this exhibition held here at Dairy Farm Nature Park.

-Dairy Farm Nature Park is also an educational hub for visitors.
-This is because of the establishment of the Wallace Education Centre which provides a platform for learning about the diverse species of wildlife that are native to the Malay Archipelago, as documented by Alfred Russel Wallace.
-It was back in 1854, that Alfred Russel Wallace stayed for several weeks at the foothills of Bukit Timah Hill during which he spent time collecting and observing the biodiversity at Dairy Farm Nature Park.
-To get closer to the remaining primary forests, he stayed with a French Roman Catholic missionary at St Joseph's in the Bukit Timah district.

-This educational center features Wallace's important contributions to our understanding of the region's biodiversity in addition to interactive exhibits.
-The Wallace Education Centre seeks to raise public understanding and appreciation of the rich natural heritage present in the park and beyond through a variety of events and exhibitions.
+He highlighted that the centre serves as a permanent exhibition dedicated to showcasing Wallace's discoveries and emphasized that Wallace's works had significantly influenced Singapore's biodiversity conservation efforts.
+The Wallace Education Centre provides a platform for learning about the diverse species of wildlife native to the Malay Archipelago, as documented by Wallace.
+The Wallace Education Centre seeks to raise public understanding and appreciation of the rich natural heritage present in the park and beyond through a variety of events and interactive exhibits.

-The Wallace Education Centre also provides educational institutions with an invaluable chance to plan field trips that allow students to discover and gain knowledge of Singapore's abundant biodiversity.
-It is important for schools that wish to bring along more than 30 pax of students to the centre, schools must ask for a permit ahead of time.
-As per the National Parks Board, reservations for educational purposes can be made through email.

-For visitors who wish to visit this educational centre, it is open from 8:30 AM to 5:00 PM from Tuesdays to Sunday and closed every Mondays.
+The Wallace Education Centre also provides educational institutions with an invaluable chance to plan field trips that allow students to learn about Singapore's abundant biodiversity.
+As per the National Parks Board, reservations for educational purposes can be made by email.
+The Wallace Education Centre is also open to the general public between 8:30 AM and 5:00 PM from Tuesday to Sunday, and closed on Monday.